carloelle/Report_OSR_Candiolo_2024/README.md

 - **Email**: carlo.leonardi\@unito.it (PhD) / carlo.leonardi\@ircc.it (Hospital) / c.leonardi95\@protonmail.com (Personal)

 If you encounter any problems or have suggestions for improvement, please open an issue on this GitHub repository.

-## License

-This repository is made available under the [MIT License](LICENSE).
-This license allows for free use, modification, and distribution of the code.